Amy Poehler: Film roles (2004–2008)

+2009–2021: Stardom and acclaim

+Parks and Recreation and other work (2009–2015)

 Following the success of The Office, NBC ordered a new series from producers Greg Daniels and Michael Schur.
 In July 2008, Variety reported that Poehler was in final negotiations to star in the still untitled series from Daniels and Schur.
 Poehler and Schur were friends from their time together at SNL, where Schur worked as a writer.
 Signing Poehler, who was pregnant with her first child, meant the new series would have to forgo a promised post-Super Bowl debut and cut its first season short, but Daniels and Schur chose to push back the series for Poehler.
 On July 21, 2008, NBC announced Poehler's new series, Parks and Recreation, saying the project would not be a direct spin-off of The Office, as previously speculated.

 Parks and Recreation premiered on NBC on April 9, 2009, at 8:30 pm between two episodes of The Office.
 An ensemble cast including Aziz Ansari, Rashida Jones, Chris Pratt, Aubrey Plaza, Paul Schneider, and Nick Offerman joined Poehler.
 Poehler played deputy director of the Parks Department Leslie Knope in the fictional city of Pawnee, Indiana.
 After the first season had received a mixed reception, the show's second season received more positive reviews.
 One key change between seasons one and two was to distinguish the character of Leslie from Michael Scott, the central character of The Office.
-Parks decidedly down-played Leslie's ditziness from the first season and emphasized her intelligence, work ethic and earnest nature instead.
+Parks decidedly down-played Leslie's ditziness from the first season and emphasized her intelligence, work ethic, and earnest nature instead.
 A second-season episode, "Galentine's Day", included a new holiday Leslie created celebrating female friendship on February 13.
 Galentine's Day has since transcended the show with real-life celebrations.